mem48/geocompr/main.md

 It has many 'bridges' that allow access to a treasure trove of GIS algorithms.
 <!-- todo - add this reference to end of previous line: -->
 <!-- (\@ref(gis)). -->
 It is thus ideal for quickly creating 'geo-tools', without needing to master low level languages such as C, FORTRAN and Java.

+But geocomputation is not just about the methods and code: it is about doing "practical work that is beneficial or useful" [@openshaw_geocomputation_2000].
+After reading this book you should be able to do more than just *understand* geocomputational methods or *follow* the reproducible examples implemented in code chunks in each chapter.
+This book is about *doing* geocomputation.
+This means applying the methods you have learned (and skills you will master) on real-world data to solve pressing problems for social and environmental benefit.

 Geocomputation is a relatively young field^[Geocomputation